lzim/teampsd/mtl_facilitate_workgroup/checklists/inter_session_checklist.md

 ## Intersession Facilitation Checklist - Used by Co-Facilitators to prepare between Team Meetings

-### Facilitator Instructions for MTL 12-session Plan Team-Tailoring
+### Intersession Checklists are facilitator Instructions for MTL 12-session Plan Team-Tailoring.
-### Time-stamp Scripts that corresond to the SAY files
+### Practice and prioritize in advance using the Inter-session time-stamps that corresond to the tailoring SAY files to teams.

-## Guiding Facilitator Goals for _MTL_ Across the 12-Session plan
+## Guiding Facilitation Goals and Emphases _MTL_ Across the 12-Session plan

 _MTL_ Sessions | Primary Goal | Emphais | Team Time Report
 -- | -- | -- | --